 Note: The DOS website states that “Some embassies and consulates require visa applicants to bring one (1) photo, which meets requirements, to the interview.
 Review the embassy or consulate instructions where you will apply to learn more.”

 Information on how to pay the required SEVIS fee can be found at the US Department of Homeland Security (DHS) website.
-NAFSA’s Association of International Educators’ website also provides helpful advice about the visa interview that we recommend you visit.
+NAFSA’s Association of International Educators’ website also provides helpful advice about the visa interview.

 If your visa application is denied, we suggest that you request the reason for the denial in writing.
 Please read the Visa Denial information on the DOS website and contact the Foreign Student Advisor/DSO for suggestions that may strengthen your next application.